dykyi-roman/book-summary/README.md

 * Code-review must be doing before manual test

-* Object must be transfer for another (low coupling principle)
+* Object must be transfer for another layer using DTO (low coupling principle)